John Pordage: Religious controversy and medical practice

 On 18 January 1633, Pordage married the widow Mary Freeman at St Gregory by St Paul's Church, London.
 In London, Pordage soon attracted notoriety for his unusual religious conceptions.
 In 1634, it was reported that “One Pordage broches new-fangled opinions concerning the signes, that No Man can trie himself by them, but was to stay by for an over-powring light.”
-In response, the famous puritan minister John Davenport reportedly “preacht against” Pordage, having “much taken against his tenents.”
+In response, the famous puritan minister John Davenport reportedly preached against Pordage, disagreeing at length with his claims.
 This was an early sign of the mysticism and heterodoxy that would later make Pordage infamous.
 Possibly, Pordage's opinions owed something to furtive influence of the Familia Caritatis, followers of the sectarian prophet Henry Nicholis (alias H. N.).
 In 1637, Pordage's brother-in-law, Henry Faldo, was accused of Familism.
 In the 1640s, Pordage would be described as one of those who had “taught the doctrine of H. N.” in London.
 Despite allegations of heterodoxy, Pordage preached occasionally in London in the 1630s, acting as chaplain to Mary Lady Vere.
 He also reportedly preached at St Lawrence Jewry.

 Meanwhile, he began to act as an unlicensed medical physician, bringing him into conflict with the Royal College of Physicians.
 In 1639, he travelled to the Netherlands and obtained a medical degree from Leiden University, and later that year was incorporated M.D. at Cambridge.
 In 1640 and 1641, he was again in trouble with the Royal College for unlicensed medical activity and malpractice.